PatrickJTaylor/exa-amd/docs/source/tutorial.rst

        "parsl_config": "my_perlmutter"
    }

-exa-AMD will now automatically discover and use your `my_perlmutter` configuration at runtime.
+exa-AMD will now automatically discover and use the `my_perlmutter` configuration at runtime.

 ----

 6. Run the Workflow
 ---------------------

-Once everything is configured, run the full exa-AMD workflow:
+Once everything is configured, run the full exa-AMD workflow from a logind node of Perlmutter:

 .. code-block:: bash